louketo/louketo-proxy/README.md

 --revocation-url "/oauth2/revoke"                       the url for the revocation endpoint to revoke refresh token, not all providers support the revocation_endpoint
 --upstream-keepalives                                   enables or disables the keepalive connections for upstream endpoint (defaults true)
---encryption-key                                        the encryption key used to encrpytion the session state --store-url                                             the store url to use for storing the refresh tokens, i.e. redis://127.0.0.1:6379, file:///etc/tokens.file
+--encryption-key                                        the encryption key used to encrpytion the session state --secure-cookie                                         enforces the cookie to be secure, default to true --store-url                                             the store url to use for storing the refresh tokens, i.e. redis://127.0.0.1:6379, file:///etc/tokens.file
 --no-redirects                                          do not have back redirects when no authentication is present, simple reply with 401 code
 --redirection-url                                       the redirection url, namely the site url, note: /oauth will be added to it